yangwu1227/leetcode-ds-algo/trees_and_graphs/binary_trees/complexities.md

 ## Time Complexity

-The `max_depth` function has a time complexity of `O(n)`, becuase the function visits each node in the tree exactly once.
+The `max_depth` function has a time complexity of $O(n)$, becuase the function visits each node in the tree exactly once.

 For each node, we perform $O(1)$ operations, i.e., checking for `None` or `nullptr`.

 ## Space Complexity

-The space complexity of the `max_depth` function is `O(n)`, where `n` is the number of nodes in the tree.
+The space complexity of the `max_depth` function is $O(n)$, where $n$ is the number of nodes in the tree.
 This is because the function uses a recursive approach, which requires additional space on the call stack.
-The maximum depth of the call stack is equal to the height of the tree, which is `O(n)` in the worst case.
+The maximum depth of the call stack is equal to the height of the tree, which is $O(n)$ in the worst case.

-If the tree is complete, i.e., all nodes have zero or two children, the space complexity is $O(\log n)$ as a best case scenario.
+If the tree is complete, i.e., all nodes have zero or two children, the space complexity is $O(\log_2 n)$ as a best case scenario.

 ---